 The 13 en-suite bandas cluster in a crescent around the main lawn, gazebo and pond, close to the dining terrace.
 They are closely spaced – Acacia Camp is not a honeymooners’ dream in terms of privacy!
 They are also simple and rustic, but clean, and not completely basic.
-You just need to be prepared for a bit of debris from the thatched roofs – and the odd small rodent.
+You just need to be prepared for a bit of debris from the thatched roofs.
 The reasonably comfy beds have floor-to-ceiling mosquito nets and there are rugs on the floors and small armchairs in the front porch areas.
 12 of the bandas have two beds and one, the family unit, has four, and can hold one or two more if required.

 The bathrooms are a little bare but adequate enough, with walk-in showers and shower curtains.
 Toiletries are strictly the essentials – mini-bars of soap in packets.
 Each banda has its own kuni-booster (a wood-burning water heater), but our hot-water supplies were variable: while banda 3 had great hot water, banda 2 had warmish water only.
 The water in the bandas is safe to drink or brush teeth in, but a bit salty, so filtered drinking water is supplied to guests.